libec/clipninja/README.md

   <img align="center" src="https://img.shields.io/badge/corporate%20bullshit-zero-green">
 </h1>

 ClipNinja is a minimalistic copy & paste tool for macOS.
-How minimalistic?
 It has two features - history and pasting!
-That minimalistic.
 You can also pin stuff.
 So, three, but that's it!

 It's private.
 No clouds, analytics, data collection, or behavior analysis to keep you engaged—none of that corporate bullshit.